EatingBizkuits/csop-games/README.md

 <!-- LICENSE -->
 ## **License**

-Distributed under the MIT License.
+Distributed under the Apache License, Version 2.0.
 See [`LICENSE`](https://github.com/EatingBizkuits/csop-games/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>